-Request for Proposals Released: October 24, 2016 (dates for 2017 TBD)

-Deadline for Submission: December 1, 2016, 11:59 PM EST
+Request for Proposals Released: June 16, 2022 Deadline for Submission: July 18, 2022 Tentative Start Date: November 1, 2022

-Tentative Start Date: May 15th, 2017

-The LIBH translational research programs provide a tiered structure that allows for progressive funding as ideas move from feasibility stage to proof of concept.
+The LIBH translational research programs provide a tiered structure that allows for progressive funding as ideas move from the feasibility stage to proof of concept.
 Applicants should apply under the program that best aligns with the stage of development of their idea or technology.
-Multiple applications from one applicant are allowed; however it is advised that applicants propose their strongest technology.
-Individuals that have an interest in applying are strongly encouraged to meet with LIBH staff members prior to submission.
-Proposal, project plan, compliance and budget forms can be downloaded from the LIBH web page at: http://centerforbiotechnology.org/who-we-are/long-island-bioscience-hub/
+Multiple applications from one applicant are allowed; however, it is advised that applicants propose their strongest technology.
+Individuals that have an interest in applying are strongly encouraged to meet with LIBH staff members before submission.
+The proposal form, project plan, compliance, and budget forms can be downloaded from the LIBH web page at: http://centerforbiotechnology.org/who-we-are/long-island-bioscience-hub/ allowable attachments should be uploaded to the submission portal by the established deadline.
+Access the submission portal here or on our website.
+The submitted document should be named as follows: last name_first name_type of application (Feasibility or POC). e.g., Smith_John_POC.
+The project title must begin with the word "REACH" or "NHS."

-Approval from your respective LIBH Sponsored Programs Office is required prior to submission.
+Approval from the Sponsored Programs Office is NOT required before submission but will be required if the project is selected for funding.
 Further details can be found within the application form.

 All submissions should include the required attachments (e.g., compliance forms, project plan form) and a copy of any intellectual property documentation relevant to the proposal.
 No additional attachments beyond those specified in the application form will be accepted.
-A single PDF version of the proposal and allowable attachments should be uploaded to the submission portal by the established deadline.
-Access the submission portal here or on our website.
-The submitted document should be named as follows: last name_first name_type of application (Feasibility or POC). e.g., Smith_John_POC.
-The project title must begin with the word "REACH."
+A single PDF version of the proposal and